 The Indians of the Southeast were considered members of the Woodland Indians.

 About 4000 years ago, there were many different Southeast Woodland Indian tribes.
 Most tribes were farmers, hunters, and gatherers.
-They lived in homes.
-They each had a structured government.
 They spoke different languages and dialects.
 Some knew each other.
 Some did not.

 Each tribe was divided into a small number of clans.
 Clans were related people.
 When a baby was born, he or she belonged to the mother's clan.
 Laws varied, but some laws were the same in all tribes.
 One such law was that you could not marry someone from your own clan.

-The Southeast Woodland people believed in honor.
-They believed in many gods and goddesses, deities to whom they prayed in song and dance for help and guidance.
+The Southeast Woodland people believed in many gods and goddesses, deities to whom they prayed in song and dance for help and guidance.
 They had some very strange customs, and some very beautiful ones.
 Come meet a few of the Southeast Woodland Indian tribes and see how they lived in olden times.